kadogo/easy-builder/README.md

 # easy-builder
-Build multiple application with or without appimage with the help of docker
+Build multiple application with or without AppImage thanks to docker

+## Notice

+The AppImage doesn't contain system libraries, it can happen you see something like `symbol lookup error: ***: undefined symbol: g_module_open_full`.
+If that happen, you can make an issue or PR, but the easiest will be that you build the AppImage on your system (with or without Docker).

-## Howto use easy-builder
+## How to use easy-builder

 0) Install git and docker for your distribution